 A department chairperson/head or the Sick Leave Bank Committee may request at any time that any member who is drawing sick leave from a Sick Leave Bank submit a physician's statement certifying the medical ground for sick leave.

-- if requesting an intermittent leave, the work schedule you propose.
+1. Submit a written request to your department head/chair that you wish to draw from the SLB.
+Your request should include the dates for which you are requesting leave and the date you intend to return to work.
+If requesting an intermittent leave, include the work schedule you propose.
 (Your supervisor may require a different schedule.
 For example, rather than release from teaching responsibilities, the supervisor may release you from non-teaching duties.)

 Article 27.3.3.g, Sick Leave Bank